PugetSoundAnalytics/pugetsound-portfolio/pages/who.md

 Ready to uncover insights together?
 Let's connect and discuss how I can help illuminate your data story.

-Whether you're curious about my [visual storytelling and analytics projects]({{ site.baseurl }}/what/) or want to chat about a potential collaboration, you can find me here:
+Whether you're curious about my [visual storytelling and analytics projects]({{ site.baseurl }}/what/) or want to chat about a potential collaboration, connect with me here:

 <div class="social-icons">
   <a href="https://linkedin.com/in/jennchin" target="_blank" aria-label="LinkedIn profile: Jennifer Chin">